cerse/cerse.github.io/CerseMeetingHandBook.md

      * Get them to nominate someone to chair and another person who will be the scribe.
 Either give them a pertinent topic to discuss or get them to select from a list that you will have prepared when generating the table.
      * At the end of the session get the chair person and/or the scribe to report the main salient points of their discussion.
      * If at all possible get the scribe to send you a summary of the discussion after the event - do not rely on notes that may/may  not have been written up on the day.
 The main point of this session is to get people to get to know each other but some useful material may also be generated that would benefit from being recorded.
-* **Lightning Talks** have proved to be of interest on the day but this requires people to volunteer this afore the meeting.
+* **Lightning Talks** have proved to be of interest on the day but this requires people to volunteer this before the meeting.
 We want these to be light for the speaker to write and for the audience to listen to.
 We have had a rule of only one slide and two minute per speaker (having a count down timer helps here).
 You will need people to register and express a desire to do a lightning talk on their research, a service, a cool tool, etc ... they can do more than one lightning talk but must be on different topics.
 Gather the slides BEFORE the meeting and put on one laptop.
 Ask for permission from the presenters if the slides can be made available from the web site after.
 * An **RSE focused presentation** - this should be a presentation that would be of wide interest to the RSEs.
 * **Coffee and biscuits** this session gives you some spill over time if things have over run and you are running a bit late but in general people like to wind down with coffee and biscuits.